 Let’s look further into each of these culprits and how to rid your coffee of that unwanted sour taste.

-Coffee Beans are Stale
+1. Stale Coffee Beans

 Like most other food products, coffee beans can get old and stale over time.
 As coffee beans sit for long periods, they begin to lose their freshness.
 Evaporation of the aromatic oils co-occurs as the sugars disintegrate.
 Unfortunately, this can lead to your coffee tasting sour.